 © Gordon Swanson | Dreamstime.com

 CoQ10, or Coenzyme Q 10, is a naturally-produced enzyme found in the mitochondria in every cell of your body.
-CoQ10 is needed to make ATP, the major energy source needed for cell growth, maintenance and to power several of the body’s biological processes.
+Benefits of coq10 include making ATP, the major energy source needed for cell growth, maintenance and to power several of the body’s biological processes.
 CoQ10 also functions as an antioxidant, which protects the body from damaging molecules.

 CoQ10 can be obtained via food sources or as a nutritional supplement.
 Foods highest in CoQ10 include salmon, sardines, and beef liver.